 Each applicant must complete and submit this form.
-An applicant that expends any funds for lobbying activities is to provide all of the information requested on the form found at https://ojp.gov/funding/Apply/Resources/Disclosure.pdf.
-An applicant that does not expend any funds for lobbving activities is to enter "N/A" in the text boxes for item 10 ("a.
+An applicant that expends any funds for lobbying provide all the information requested on the found activities is to of form at https://ojp.gov/funding/Apply/Resources/Disclosure.pdf.
+An applicant that does not expend any funds for lobbying activities is to enter "N/A" in the text boxes for item 10 ("a.
 Name and Address of Lobbying Registrant" and "b.
 Individuals Performing Services").
 This form must be submitted to FDLE at the time of application.